jli0108/quantum-diff-eq-ham-ebd/README.md

 # Usage
 The code has been tested with Python 3.10 but should also work with some earlier versions such as 3.8 or 3.9.

-The experiments are run using [SimuQ](https://pickspeng.github.io/SimuQ/), which can be installed from the [GitHub repository](https://github.com/PicksPeng/SimuQ) or through pip.
+The real-machine demonstrations are run using [SimuQ](https://pickspeng.github.io/SimuQ/), which can be installed from the [GitHub repository](https://github.com/PicksPeng/SimuQ) or through pip.

 There are a few other dependencies used in this project.
 Below are the relevant packages, along with the tested versions.
 - numpy 1.23.5